chienleng/ishazelwoodonline/README.md

 ---

-For production:
+For production
 `npm run build`

-then grab the files from
+then serve
-`/public/`
+`/public/index.html`